top of page

 Budget Priority

-Perennial Issue: Funding for Home and Community Based Services
+$10 Million Increase in Funding for Non-Medicaid Home & Community Based Services

 Home and Community Based Services provide support for older Georgians to remain at home as long as possible by providing home modifications, personal assistance, meals, transportation, and other services.
 These services cost far less than staying at a nursing home and can help seniors stay independent longer.
-For the 2024 legislative session, CO-AGE is requesting $10 Million in funding for HCBS.
+For the 2024 legislative session, CO-AGE is requesting $10 Million in funding for HCBS to begin to reduce the Waiting List of more than 14,000 older adults.

-In 2018, legislation was passed to create another tool in the toolbox to combat elder abuse by allowing judicial districts in Georgia to create multidisciplinary teams to help address elder abuse and in the districts that have set up these teams, it has been a very effective tool.
-However, these teams are not mandatory so there is not a uniform response around the state to adult abuse exploitation and neglect.
+In 2018, legislation was passed to allow judicial districts in Georgia to create MDTs to help address elder abuse.
+In the districts that have set up these teams, it has been a very effective tool.
+However, many areas have been unable to implement MDTs due to heavy District Attorney (DA) caseloads and lack of administrative supports.

 Medical Aid in Dying (MAID)